EQUINIX, INC. (NASDAQ: EQIX) INVESTOR ALERT: Bernstein Liebhard LLP Announces that a Securities Class Action Lawsuit Has Been Filed Against Equinix, Inc.

 Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the securities of Equinix, Inc. (“Equinix” or the “Company”) (NASDAQ: EQIX) between May 3, 2019 and March 24, 2024, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the Northern District of California and alleges violations of the Securities Exchange Act of 1934 against the Company and certain of its officers (the “Complaint”).

-If you purchased or acquired Equinix securities, and/or would like to discuss your legal rights and options please visit Equinix, Inc. Shareholder Class Action Lawsuit or contact Investor Relations Manager Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com.
+If you purchased or acquired Equinix securities, and/or would like to discuss your legal rights and options please visit Equinix, Inc. Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr. at (877) 779-1414 or seidman@bernlieb.com.

 According to the Complaint, Defendants failed to disclose to investors that: (1) Equinix manipulated its financials to reduce operational expenses and boost Adjusted Funds From Operations (“AFFO”); (2) Equinix oversold power capacity and did not warn of the risks associated with this practice; and (3) Equinix lacked adequate internal controls.